5. Processing unidimensional data#

 Box plots are particularly beneficial for comparing data samples with each other (e.g., body measures of men and women separately), both in terms of the relative shift (location) as well as spread and skewness; see, e.g., Figure 12.1.

-(*) We may also sometimes be interested in a violin plot (Figure 5.3), which depicts the so-called kernel density estimator, being a smoothened version of a histogram; see Section 15.4.2.
+(*) A violin plot, see Figure 5.3, represents a kernel density estimator, which is a smoothened version of a histogram; see Section 15.4.2.

 plt.violinplot(heights, vert=False, showextrema=False)